 Rock Crystal Chandeliers

-In the late 16th century, rock crystal began to be used to adorn chandeliers.
-A naturally occurring, transparent form of quartz, rock crystal was found to refract and diffuse light from candles, creating chandeliers that were not only more effective at illuminating a space, but were also spectacularly beautiful.Because it is formed in nature, rock crystal is not an optically pure stone, but is instead filled with veins and other natural inclusions.
+Because it is formed in nature, rock crystal is not an optically pure stone but is instead filled with veins and other natural inclusions.
 These qualities make the material both an attractive and interesting addition to fixtures.
-And because rock crystal tends to be thick and bulky, artisans were able to carve large orbs, teardrops, flowers and prisms that suited a number of diverse styles and designs.
-However, because all of these pieces were entirely hand carved, they were incredibly time-consuming and expensive to produce.
-Thus, rock crystal chandeliers became a symbol of status and wealth, adorning the most important palaces, royal residences and upscale homes throughout Europe.
+And because rock crystal tends to be thick and bulky, artisans were able to carve large orbs, teardrops, flowers and prisms suiting a number of diverse elegant styles and designs.
+However, because all of these pieces were entirely hand-carved, they were incredibly time-consuming and expensive to produce.
+Thus, the rock crystal chandelier style became a symbol of status and wealth, adorning the most important palaces, royal residences and upscale homes throughout Europe.

 Crystal Chandeliers

 While rock crystal was, and remains, wildly popular in light fixtures, an alternative to the natural material was developed in 1676 by the Englishman George Ravenscroft.
-Known as lead crystal, or flint glass, this material was produced with high levels of lead oxide that resulted in a crystal that was easily cut, highly refractive and more transparent that naturally occurring rock crystal.
+Known as lead crystal or flint glass, this material was produced with high levels of lead oxide that resulted in a crystal that was easily cut, highly refractive and more transparent that naturally occurring rock crystal.
 Its emergence revolutionized the chandelier market, and its ease of production led to the creation of spectacular and dazzling all-crystal chandeliers.

-Blown Glass Chandeliers
+The Blown Glass Chandelier

-Apart from crystal, glass was also frequently used in chandeliers, and perhaps the most exquisite examples are those that hail from the Venetian island of Murano.
+Apart from crystal, glass was also frequently used in chandeliers, and perhaps the most exquisite examples are those hailing from the Venetian island of Murano.
 Venice’s artistic traditions run deep in the centuries-old city, but perhaps none is more well known than Venetian glass, which boasts a remarkable 1500-year history.
-Following a devastating fire in the 13th century, the Glassmakers Guild moved all furnaces outside of the city to the island of Murano; not only did this prevent fires in the city, but it also helped to ensure the secrets of the trade remained in Italy’s borders.
+Following a devastating fire in the 13th century, the Glassmakers Guild moved all furnaces outside of the city to the island of Murano; not only did this prevent fires in the city, but it also helped ensure the secrets of the trade remained in Italy’s borders.

-Favrile Glass Chandeliers
+The Favrile Glass Chandelier

 In the realm of light fixtures, one of the most well-known and sought-after fixtures has long been the Tiffany lamp.
-This revolutionary design studio led by Louis Comfort Tiffany produced some of the greatest masterpieces in American glass, and among them were not only lamps, but also chandeliers.
-Crafted at the turn of the century, Tiffany chandeliers were distinctively Art Nouveau in taste and style, and they incorporated what was perhaps Tiffany’s most significant innovation — Favrile glass.Lighting in the Domestic Interior: Renaissance to Art Nouveau, 1991, Jonathan Bourne and Vanessa Brett
+This revolutionary design studio led by Louis Comfort Tiffany produced some of the greatest masterpieces in American glass, and among them were not only lamps but also chandeliers.
+Crafted at the turn of the century, Tiffany chandeliers were distinctively Art Nouveau in taste and style and incorporated what was perhaps Tiffany’s most significant innovation — Favrile glass.

 The Lamps of Tiffany Studios: Nature Illuminated, 2016, Margaret K. Hofer

 “Why is Murano Glass Special?“ www.invaluable.com.
-Accessed 15 Jully 2022. https://www.invaluable.com/blog/murano-glass/
+Accessed 15 July 2022. https://www.invaluable.com/blog/murano-glass/